 The eight-course two-dimensional art series encompasses instruction at increasing levels of artistry with two-dimensional artistic media, such as drawing and painting.
+Students will learn about the elements and principles of design and develop their skills when using different types of media.
 Students may progress through the course sequence as their interest continues and as scheduling permits.
-In higher levels of the course, students will be encouraged to work more independently and produce more individualized creative works.
+At higher levels of the course, students will be encouraged to work more independently and produce more individualized creative works.

-Course Number: 7620A Title: Three-Dimensional Art I-A Grade Levels: 9,10,11,12 1⁄3 Credit Course Number: 7620B Title: Three-Dimensional Art II-A Grade Levels: 10,11,12 1/2 Credit Course Number: 7620C Title: Three-Dimensional Art III-A Grade Levels: 11,12 1/2 Credit Course Number: 7620D Title: Three-Dimensional Art IV-A Grade Level: 12 1/2 Credit
+Course Number: 7620A Title: Three-Dimensional Art I-A Grade Levels: 9, 10, 11, 12 1⁄2 Credit Course Number: 7620B Title: Three-Dimensional Art II-A Grade Levels: 10, 11, 12 1⁄2 Credit Course Number: 7620 C Title: Three-Dimensional Art III-A Grade Levels: 11, 12 1⁄2 Credit Course Number: 7620D Title: Three-Dimensional Art IV-A Grade Level: 12 1⁄2 Credit